doolydooly/tato6-resources/README.md

 ### Botania
 - Increased the brightness of most Livingwood blocks/items to improve visibility

+### Heterorustichromia (Rustichromia)
+- New Wooden Axle texture to go with the new Gearbox Frame texture

 ### Mystical Mechanics
-- New partially wooden gearbox texture in preparation for recipe change
+- New partially wooden Gearbox Frame texture in preparation for recipe change